  - FFS whether UE should reports the time elapsed between generating the QoE report and the time of reporting the QoE report i.e., when reporting is resumed, in case of alignment between MDT and a paused QoE.

  - FFS whether any enhancements for MDT/QMC alignment in split architecture scenarios should be considered.

+ - FFS whether UE start/stop time of QoE is needed for MDT/QMC correlation?

+ - FFS: NG-RAN can include session start and session end time stamp information related to MDT and QoE reports autonomously, using the same clock for MDT and QoE to assist the correlation entity.
+Session start and session end time indication needed from the UE?

  - Whether slice ID should be configured as an explicit IE to UE over Uu, at least for RAN visible QoE metric configuration.